Skip to main content

 rafter agent verify

-This checks your config, Gitleaks binary, and all detected agent integrations (Claude Code, Codex, OpenClaw).
+This checks your config, Gitleaks binary, and all detected agent integrations (Claude Code, Codex, OpenClaw, Gemini CLI).
 If any check fails, the output includes actionable fix instructions.
 You can also test individual components:

 # Scan current directory for secrets